Autobiography of Harkhuf: Tomb inscription

 The narration of Harkhuf's career is aforementioned by prayers for offerings and a good burial, and the list of virtues - standardized components of tomb-autobiography.
 Carved on the outside of the soft, flaking stone of the tomb are fifty-eight lines.
 Listed below are the descriptions of the inscriptions on each side of the tomb.

 Above the entrance (Eight lines)

 Harkhuf has prayers for offerings and a good burial.
-He mentions an "offering which the king gives and Anubia."
+He mentions an "offering which the king gives and Anubis."
 This shows his significance and hierarchy in Egypt.
 Even the king gives an offering, revealing even further.
 Harkhuf states his titles such as Governor of Upper Egypt, prays for a peaceful journey in the afterlife, and mentions many feasts and that he be celebrated.
 Lastly, a list of his virtues is included, such as never judging between two, helping other civilians, and building a house.
 This is very similar to the duties of a king; Harkuf, who is a highly esteemed priest has these king-like qualities to him.